IGiotto12/Lungo_Plus/README.md

 🏆 **This project was awarded at the SanD Hackathon 2026**, recognizing its innovative approach to building a production-ready multi-agent system with comprehensive observability, flexible deployment options, and real-world applicability.

-## What is OpyTown?
+## What is Lungo+?

-OpyTown is an **interactive multi-agent system** that combines the power of AGNTCY's infrastructure with an engaging game-based visualization interface.
+Lungo+ is an **interactive multi-agent system** that combines the power of AGNTCY's infrastructure with an engaging game-based visualization interface.
 It demonstrates how autonomous agents can communicate, coordinate, and collaborate in real-time within a virtual town environment.

 ### Preview of agentic workflow